Loading…

 Shreya Ramakrishnan

-Shreya is a Group Head in the Content & Campaign Testing team, and works extensively on testing projects across films, streaming and television categories.
+Shreya is a Group Head in the Content Testing & Bespoke team and works on testing, as well as customized projects across films, streaming and television categories.
 Before joining Ormax Media in 2019, she worked at a digital content start-up as a part of the marketing and partnerships team, and also dabbled in content creation.

 Shreya holds a bachelor's degree in Journalism & Mass Communication from Indraprastha College for Women, Delhi University, and an MBA in Strategic Marketing & Communications from MICA, Ahmedabad.
 She has a keen interest in varied cultural experiences, and enjoys travelling, cooking and learning foreign languages.